 The keyboard is displayed at the bottom of every Kit page in Arcade.
-Since Arcade has two types of Kits (Sample Kits and Note Kits), there are two different keyboards corresponding to either Kit type.
+Since Arcade has two types of Kits (Sample Kits and Note kits (instruments)), there are two different keyboards corresponding to either Kit type.

 Sample Kit Keyboard:

 The Keyboard will be used to play Samples and Modifiers, as explained below.
 You can play these notes by using C2-C4 on your MIDI keyboard, by using your computer's QWERTY keyboard, or by clicking the icons directly.
 More on this below:

 When you load a Kit, there will be 15 unique Samples that are loaded into what we call the Sample Voices.
 These Sample Voices are mapped to the white keys between MIDI notes C2-C4.
 Combinations of Samples can be played together by playing their corresponding MIDI notes.